frequency-chain/docs/pages/Networks/Collator.md

 1. Create a new full node and match or exceed the [collator requirements](#requirements).
 1. [Download the latest release](https://github.com/LibertyDSNP/frequency/releases) (or use [docker](https://hub.docker.com/u/frequencychain)).
-1. Remember that the Collator Node MUST be able to peer with others, but access to HTTP and WebSocket RPCs MUST be restricted.
+1. Remember that the Collator Node MUST be able to peer with others, but unauthorized access to HTTP and WebSocket RPCs MUST be restricted.

    - Required flags
      - `--collator` Telling your node to run as a collator